verma6uc/PackagingLab/README.md

 3. Write the main logic to take care of main requirements
 4. Refactor to ensure readability and cleanliness.
 5. Add logging
-6. Aim to write an implementation Using another algorithm which may be greedy algorithm, which willl work great for fractional knapsack problem but not here.
+6. Aim to write an implementation Using another algorithm which may be greedy algorithm, which will work great for fractional knapsack problem but not here.

+One of the problems with this algorithm is that it cannot be run in a distributed environment like Hadoop or Spark Let me use Genetic programming to write a Class which uses Genetic programming and be distributed.